How to Negotiate Better Deals in Everyday Shopping

 The Japanese Tendency to Avoid Negotiation

 Japanese people tend to avoid negotiation.
 "Haggling is embarrassing," "Negotiating salary is presumptuous," "Paying the asking price is polite."
 However, avoiding negotiation leads to significant financial losses over the long term.
-Research at Harvard Business School estimated that a person who did not negotiate their starting salary could earn roughly $600,000 (about 90 million yen) less over a lifetime compared to someone who did.
+Research suggests that a person who did not negotiate their starting salary could earn tens of millions of yen less over a lifetime compared to someone who did.
+Annual raises are calculated on the base salary, so a small initial gap compounds over decades.

 Fundamental Principles of Negotiation